 About Me

-A/Prof Samarawickrama specialises in cataract surgery with the insertion of premium intraocular lenses (including multifocal lenses and extended depth of focus lenses), keratoconus, Fuchs’ endothelial dystrophy and corneal blindness requiring corneal transplantation.
+Prof Samarawickrama specialises in cataract surgery with the insertion of premium intraocular lenses (including multifocal lenses and extended depth of focus lenses), keratoconus, Fuchs’ endothelial dystrophy and corneal blindness requiring corneal transplantation.
 He also performs clear lens extraction, inserts Implantable Collamer Lenses (ICLs) and conducts laser vision correction to help patients enjoy vision without glasses.

 Professional Skills and Philosophy

-A/Prof Samarawickrama regularly consults and operates on conditions such as cataract.
+Prof Samarawickrama regularly consults and operates on conditions such as cataract.
 He specialises in the insertion of premium intraocular lenses (including multifocal lenses and extended depth of focus lenses), keratoconus, Fuchs’ endothelial dystrophy and corneal blindness requiring corneal transplantation.
 He also performs clear lens extraction, inserts Implantable Collamer Lenses (ICLs) and conducts laser vision correction to help patients enjoy vision without glasses.

 Education and Early Career

-A/Prof Samarawickrama is an alumnus of James Ruse Agricultural High School, where he graduated as Dux with a perfect score of 100.00 in the NSW Higher School Certificate.
+Prof Samarawickrama is an alumnus of James Ruse Agricultural High School, where he graduated as Dux with a perfect score of 100.00 in the NSW Higher School Certificate.
 He subsequently studied Medicine and Surgery at the University of New South Wales.
-After submitting his PhD, A/Prof Samarawickrama commenced his Ophthalmology training at Sydney Eye Hospital in 2010 and completed his first advanced specialisation in cataract, cornea and laser eye surgery at the Royal Victorian Eye and Ear Hospital (Melbourne).
+After submitting his PhD, Prof Samarawickrama commenced his Ophthalmology training at Sydney Eye Hospital in 2010 and completed his first advanced specialisation in cataract, cornea and laser eye surgery at the Royal Victorian Eye and Ear Hospital (Melbourne).

 Achievements and Credentials

-A/Prof Samarawickrama was named one of the ‘Top 5’ Young Scientists of 2019 and is currently a National Health and Medical Research Council (NHMRC) Investigator Fellow, an award given to the top 2% of research leaders in the field.
+Prof Samarawickrama was named one of the ‘Top 5’ Young Scientists of 2019 and is currently a National Health and Medical Research Council (NHMRC) Investigator Fellow, an award given to the top 2% of research leaders in the field.
 He has made significant contributions to ophthalmology research and is a leading clinician-scientist.

-A/Prof Samarawickrama has authored over 70 publications in top-tier international journals, obtained over ten highly acclaimed scholarships, and awarded and administered over $1.7 million in research funding.
+Prof Samarawickrama has authored over 70 publications in top-tier international journals, obtained over ten highly acclaimed scholarships, and awarded and administered over $1.7 million in research funding.

 In 2020 he established a research group, the Translational Ophthalmic Research and Immunology Consortium (TORIC), based in the Westmead Research Hub, where he leads a dedicated team of researchers and students to understand and explore the molecular and immunological processes driving corneal diseases.
 He currently supervises 4 PhD students, 2 Masters students and 2 Honours students.